 Garden Tip: Sow a few fast-germinating radish seeds along the row to act as a row marker.

 Salsify is slow growing, yet it is an easy to grow root crop.
+It is a cool weather plant, that tolerates cold weather and frost.

+While the plants tolerate poor soils, they grow better in richer garden soils and be less likely to take on a woody texture.
+Work the soil and add compost and manure.
 The roots need loose, deep soil for best growth.
 Before sowing seeds, prepare the soil to a foot deep.
 Remove rocks and hard debris up to a foot deep.

-Fertilize at planting, and again in mid-summer, with a general-purpose fertilizer.
-Do not over-fertilize the plants.
-Over-fertilizing can cause forked and split roots.
+Do not over-fertilize salsify plants because over-fertilizing can cause forked and split roots.

 It is important to keep the plants well weeded, especially when the plants are young.
 Weeds can overcrowd slow-growing Salsify.

-Also, see:
+Also see:

 Plant Problems – Eventually, every gardener experiences a problem or two.
 So, read up on how to avoid problems before they occur.